Eco-Sculptures in Burnaby: Animals Made From Metal and Plants

 A Sculptor Discusses His Steel and Plant Animals

 Since the surface of an eco-sculpture is living, it needs to be inspected and maintained, like a garden.
-The crane sculptures at Burnaby Mountain Park (a highly photographed area), the horses at the Deer Lake complex, and the owls near City Hall are very visible to the public and are well maintained.
+In 2016, the crane sculptures at Burnaby Mountain Park (a highly photographed area), the horses at the Deer Lake complex, and the owls near City Hall were very visible to the public and were well maintained.
 When I took their photos in the second half of August, their plant coats were luxuriant.
 The landscaping fabric could only be seen at the seams or in places where it was deliberately exposed as part of the design.
 Some of the other sculptures weren't doing as well, however.
 Some had visible holes in the fabric where plants were dying or had died.

-In the section below I discuss eco-sculptures in two places in North Burnaby—Burnaby Mountain and Deer Lake Park—and in the area around and between them.
+In the section below I discuss the 2016 and 2017 eco-sculptures in two places in North Burnaby—Burnaby Mountain and Deer Lake Park—and in the area around and between them.
 I also briefly describe the location of the sculptured animals.

 Burnaby Mountain to Deer Lake Park